Absence from the Course

 If the Pastoral Advisor is unsure how to help you, they can seek help from other colleagues such as Welfare or the Assessment and Exam Team.
 In many situations (eg issues relating to your health), their role may be to signpost you to the appropriate source of help.

-Can my Pastoral Advisor give me medical advice?
+Can a Pastoral Advisor give me medical advice?

 Is the advice confidential?